cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 ## How the third-party registry is populated and organized

-The third-party registry is a database that module creators use to publish their work.
-It's center is the URL [https:/deno.land/x/](https:/deno.land/x/).
+The third-party registry is a database of modules published by their authors.
+A searchable list of registry modules is found at the URL [https:/deno.land/x/](https:/deno.land/x/).

+Registered modules could be accessed under the `https://deno.land/x/` URL, so, for instance, the Fresh web framework would be accessed using the `https://deno.land/x/fresh` URL.
+Module authors were urged to published new versions of their module to a sequentially numbered tagged branch.
+In that case, the version number would be added to the end of the URL (e.g. `https://deno.land/x/fresh@1.1.4`).

+The original module list was ranked by Github stars, but it was discovered that a lot of the highest ranked entries were npm modules that did not work in Deno using an `https://deno.land/x/` import URL.
+A change to that ranking was first [proposed by then Deno team member Kitson Kelly](https://github.com/denoland/dotland/issues/2133) in May 2022.
+He suggested a sorting algorithm based on metrics of popularity, quality and maintenance (see the proposal for details).

+The first step in implementing the new ranking uses popularity only.
+The popularity metric was produced by the use of Google Analytics to track the number of requests to different third-party library import URLs.
+The implementation was deployed in early October 2022.
+There are currently no immediate plans to change the ranking algorithm.

-### Important things to keep in mind before registering a module
+## Important things to keep in mind before registering a module

-- Modules are immutable
+- **Modules are immutable**

 Once a module is published in the third-party registry, it cannot be changed or deleted.
 This makes sure that anyone using a module as a dependency can be assured that the module will always be there.

-- Module name squatting is not allowed
+- **Module name squatting is not allowed**

 There is a warning on the third-party module page that name squatting will not be tolerated.
 It suggests that if a module has not been under active development, it can be taken over by another developer and invites a proposal to do so.

-- Module source code must be contained in a public Github repository
+- **Module source code must be contained in a public Github repository**

 The third-party registry does not support private Github repositories or another Git provider at this point.

-- The registry uses TSDoc/JSDoc comments to display module classes, functions and TS interfaces
+- **The registry uses TSDoc/JSDoc comments to display module variables, classes, functions, TS interfaces and type aliases**

 When a module is published the source code in the module's repository is scanned.
 Each source code file is checked for TSDoc/JSDoc comments for public functions, classes and TypeScript interfaces.
 If found, the content of the comment is used to create module documentation.
-If not found, only the public functions, classes, and interfaces will be displayed, so it is a good idea to make sure your public module exports are well-documented and includes example code.
+If not found, only the the signatures of public variables, classes, functions, TS interfaces and type aliases will be displayed with no additional documentation, so it is a good idea to make sure your public module exports are well-documented including example code.

-- The third-party module list is ordered by a popularity score

-The registry uses Google Analytics to generate the popularity score.

-- The popularity score plans are to include measures of code quality and developer engagement

-### Registering a module
+**Module authors must self-register a module**

 Publishing a new third-party module is accomplished by clicking on the button on the third-party modules page labelled "Publish a module". when that is done, the "Adding a module" page will be displayed.
 It looks like this: